When is Channel 4 series I Am...starring Samantha Morton, Gemma Chan and Vicky McClure on TV?

 When is I Am Nicola/Kirsty/Hannah on TV?

-The hour-long films begin airing on Tuesday 23rd July at 10,00pm, and are expected to continue over the following weeks.
+The hour-long films begin airing on Tuesday 23rd July at 10pm on Channel 4, and are expected to continue over the following weeks.

 Is there a trailer for Channel 4’s I Am…?